Dadangdut33/Misaka-10032/README.md

 A Personal discord of me.
 I use it for my private discord server.
 Originally this bot repository was private but I opened it to public now cause why not ¯\\_(ツ)_/¯

+Please note that i started making it when i have little experience in programming so the code might be a bit messy (I am trying to refactor it as many as i can when i have the free time now), but it still works tho... xD

 ## Getting Started
 If you want to clone it and use it for your server, you gonna have to change some stuff.